Posted on Leave a comment

 King Artrhur

-In reality, this is the cap stone of a collapsed Bronze Age burial chamber.
-There are loads of them dotted around the area suggesting that to the ancient Welsh, this was a place of spiritual importance.
+In reality, this is the cap stone of a collapsed Neolithic burial chamber.
+There are loads of them dotted around this hill top.
+Its like the “Highgate Cemetery” of 3,000 BCE.
+Suggesting that to the ancient Welsh, this was a place of spiritual importance.

 There is also a wonderful custom or tradition associated with the stone according to Marie Trevelyan.
 It was believed that if a maiden wanted to know if her betrothed would be faithful to her, she should crawl on her hands and knees around the rock three times.
 If he then appeared to her he would always be true.
 If not he’d be off tomming at the drop of a hat.
 Just like the rest of them!